microbiome/microbiome/vignettes/Composition.md

 ![plot of chunk composition-example3](figure/composition-example3-1.png)

-Arrange by sample variable and use custom X axis labels:
+Arrange by sample variable and use custom X axis labels.

 ```r